Privacy & Data Protection

 - to allow you to participate in interactive features of our service, when you choose to do so;

 - to make suggestions and provide information to you and other users of our site about us and the products and/or services we provide.

 We will combine this information with information you give to us and information we collect about you.
 We will use this information and the combined information for the purposes set out above (depending on the information we receive).
 We will only collect and handle your personal information in accordance with your contact preferences.
 You can also subsequently inform us of your contact preferences, including any request to withdraw your consent to the collection and handling of your personal information by contacting:

 55 Central Avenue, West Molesey, Surrey KT8 2QZ, UK

 Although we make every effort to preserve user privacy, we may need to disclose personal information when required by law, including (without limitation) in order to comply with applicable local laws or judicial proceedings, court orders or any other legal processes.
-We may also share your details with an agent in your country to assist with your enquiry/product support/purchase.
+We may also share your details with an agent in your country or other entities within the group of undertakings of which we are a part to assist with your enquiry/product support/purchase or for internal administrative purposes.
 When we share personal information, we do so in accordance with data privacy and security requirements.

 Personal data will be stored in either hard copy or electronically.
 We take steps to ensure that information we collect is processed according to this Privacy Notice, the requirements of GDPR and other applicable laws.